gfirem/gfirem/readme.txt

 Head to the 'GFireM Fields' menu item in your admin sidebar to adjust the settings

 == Changelog ==
+= 2.0.0 =
+* Adding support for Formidable 3.0
+* Fixing the fields to keep the new icon red.
+* Changing the class to detect if formidable pro is installed.
+*

+= 1.1.9 =
+* Fixing the assets generated from the sh script.
+* Fixing the options for the datetime field.
+* Fixing to show the name and the size for the tweak to apply zoom into the formidable upload field.
+* Fixing the Dynamic/Lookup Field Tweaks.
+* Adding external add-on support.

 = 1.1.8 =
 Fixing the select image field to work inside the repeatable sections.